Derrick Gunston

 Gunston served with the Irish Guards in World War I and was awarded the Military Cross in 1918.

 He was elected at the 1924 general election as Member of Parliament (MP) for the Thornbury constituency, in Gloucestershire, and held the seat until his defeat at the 1945 general election by the Labour Party candidate, Joseph Alpass.
+He was Parliamentary Private Secretary to a succession of leading Conservatives, including Edward Grigg and Neville Chamberlain.

 In February 1938, he was made a baronet, of Wickwar in the County of Gloucester.
+In 1942 he returned to the Army as a major in the 7th Battalion Gloucesterhire Regiment.
+His eldest son was killed in action in 1944.

 In 1943, he was on a British Parliamentary Commission to investigate the future of Newfoundland and Labrador; the other members were Charles Ammon (Chairman) and A. P. Herbert.